AmenJlili/power-sm/README.md

 # Notes to "hungry" end-users

-If you are looking to install this add-in on the fly, a installshield deployer will linked here in the future.
+If you are looking to install this add-in on the fly, a <strike>installshield</strike> windows msi deployer will linked <strike>here in the future</strike> in the history version section.